 Many dentists who retire or move on, after spending many years treating many of the same patients, like to say their goodbyes personally., This can be achieved as each patient comes in for their next course of treatment.
-The ground to cover is that described in Section 2.0.
+The ground to cover is then that described at (2) above.
 The process can be made easier by supporting these conversations with a previously-printed letter which can be handed to each patient, reinforcing the key points that the patient needs to know.

-Quite apart from being the preferred approach at a human level, it is generally the safest option dentolegally too, especially if you have also made arrangements to be kept informed of any patients who for any reason have problems after you have left the practice.
+Quite apart from being the preferred approach at a human level, it is generally the safest option dento-legally too, especially if you have also made arrangements to be kept informed of any patients who for any reason have problems after you have left the practice.